 The Alberta government requires school divisions to report the scores from Grades 6 and 9 PATs to parents/guardians.
-We will report the results to parents/guardians in the following way:

-• Grade 6 PAT scores will be reported on the June progress report
+We will report the results to parents/guardians in the following way: Raw scores will be included in the final progress report.